 I had felt my pulse in my throat.
 Like my whole neck was throbbing with the strength of my blood pumping.
 I glanced at the stew pot and felt a scream bubbling up in my chest.

-That night, I stared out of the window, at my baby brother whose back was lit up by the dim lights from inside.
+I stared out of the window, at my baby brother whose back was lit up by the dim lights from inside.
 He was kneeling in the brown grass, his back still bony but somehow straighter after a good meal.
 He was running his hands through white wool with the continuous, unbroken rhythm that I have gotten used to in the last few years.

 On his hands and knees, Jackson stayed as still as possible, just like Momo used to.
 The sheep’s wool moved as he breathed.
 There was a bucket of water within reach.
 Jackson looked over his shoulder and met my eye through the window.
 I turned away.